PGY1 Ambualatory care HIV

 Program Overview

 UC Davis Medical Center is the major teaching facility for the UC Davis School of Medicine and serves as a clerkship site for several affiliated professional programs, including the UC San Francisco School of Pharmacy.
-The UC Davis Medical center ambulatory care clinical pharmacy services are provided through hospital based, specialty and One Community Health Clinics.
+The UC Davis Medical center ambulatory care clinical pharmacy services are provided through hospital based and specialty Clinics.
 UC Davis Medical Center has a robust Specialty Pharmacy program that provides clinical pharmacy services to multiple clinical areas as outlined in electives below.

 The hospital is licensed for over 645 beds, including the UC Davis Children’s Hospital, offers a full range of inpatient services, diagnostic services, and a 24-hour major emergency medical service.
 The Ambulatory Clinical Pharmacy services provided through the UC Davis Specialty Pharmacy currently spans 11 unique disease states and includes an onsite URAC accredited specialty pharmacy.
 The mission of our UC Davis Specialty Pharmacy is to meet the needs of our patients living with challenging diagnoses by working with their medical team, health plans, and manufacturers in a way that constructively impacts all aspects of the medication therapy management process.